What’s the difference between inattention and distractibility?

 With distracted children, it’s often much easier to see when they are distracted.
 They change the subject mid-sentence or suddenly turn to stare out the window at a chirping bird.
 They can’t stay focused on their work if there’s any noise or visual stimuli.

-You might see this at home—staying on the chore theme—when you ask your child to empty the dishwasher.
-And you find her, 15 minutes later, eating a piece of fruit from the fruit bowl by the dishwasher, and the chore only half done.
+You might see this at home — staying on the chore theme — when you ask your child to dry the dishes and put them away.
+And you find her, 15 minutes later, eating a piece of fruit from the fruit bowl by the sink, and the chore only half done.

 Another example parents might see is when they ask their child to get ready for bed but find them in the bathroom playing on their phone instead of brushing their teeth and winding down for the night.